Suopunki2002/Tic-Tac-Toe/README.md

-# Python-Tic-tac-toe
+# Tic-tac-toe
 Tic-tac-toe CLI game written in Python.

 ## Playing the game
 You can play the game by running the main.py file.
 If you have opened the root directory of the project, you can run the game with the following commands:

-On Windows:
+- On Windows:
     ```py src\main.py```

-On Linux & Mac:
+- On Linux & Mac:
     ```python3 src/main.py```

 The game itself will give rest of the instructions needed to play the game.